Loading...

 Lab 55: Environment Variables

-Inspect and modify environment variables to troubleshoot user issues caused by misconfigured session state.
-Validate PATH, enumerate the current environment, create and verify a custom variable, persist it via shell startup files, and remove it cleanly.
+Inspect and modify environment variables to troubleshoot session state issues that produce inconsistent tool behavior.
+Validate PATH, set and verify a project variable, persist it for new shells, then remove it cleanly.

 troubleshooting core users